andrastantos/brew/docs/cpu/isa_details.rst

 If the two types are not compatible, an :code:`exc_type` exception is raised.

-Of the two compatible types, if either is a vector type, the result type is going to be the same vector type.
+Of the two compatible types, if either is a vector type, the result type is going to be the vector type.
 If both are scalar, the result type is going to be the higher precision type.
+(If both are vector, compatibility rules require them to be the same type.)

 If the instruction has only one operand, the result type is the type of that single operand.